 Finding Meaning in Movies

 However, some movies have the ability to burrow deep into your mind and heart, and stay with you for a lifetime.
 And possibly change your outlook on life in the process.
+To find more of them, check out some of the best movie recommendation sites.

 Have you watched any of the inspiring movies on this list?
 If so, did any of them change your life in a profound way?
 What other movies have changed the way you approach life?